There is no cure for attention deficit hyperactivity disorder (ADHD). However, natural treatments may help people cope with the condition.

 - learning to use calendars, timetables, lists, and reminders

-- having a regular going to bed and waking up time
+- having regular times for going to bed and waking up

-Lavender: A PhD study published by the University of Minnesota in 2014 suggested that lavender can help people sleep.
-There appears to be little further evidence to support this, although people say that it works.
+- Lavender: An older Ph.D. study from the University of Minnesota suggested that lavender can help people sleep.
+However, there appears to be little further evidence to support this, although anecdotal reports claim it works.

-Vetiver: Findings published in 2016 note that rats were better able to focus after inhaling the essential oil of vetiver.
-Research is needed to see if the same applies in humans.
+from 2016noted that rats were better able to focus after inhaling vetiver, an essential oil.
+However, more research is necessary to see if the same applies to humans.

-- Always speak to a doctor before using any essential oils, especially for children, to make sure the oil and the method of delivery are safe.
+- Always speak with a doctor before using any essential oils, especially for children, to make sure the oil and the method of delivery are safe.